gitter-badger/specs-2/README.md

   number in the format of `spec-$year-$number-$feature`.
 * When at least one implementation is done for a particular specification, it is moved to **Draft** maturity level.
-* When significant implementation and successful operational experience has been obtained, the specification is moved to **Standard** maturity level.
+* When significant implementations and successful operational experiences has been obtained, the specification is moved to **Standard** maturity level.
 Besides its RFC number, specifications in this maturity level also gets a STD number in the format of `std-$number`.
 Specifications may continue to evolve or be replaced